-Understanding and Managing Watershed Services in Andean and Amazonian Catchments - Linked Project
+Understanding and managing watershed services in Andean and Amazonian catchments

 Andean countries face major challenges in meeting demand for water among different sectors, while making water available for low-income groups and conservation needs.

 In Peru, Ecuador, Colombia and Bolivia, the recognition, management and valuation of the watershed services that support ecosystems and people has been weak.
 Yet, assuring the supply of water for these demands by improving watershed management has become increasingly important, especially in the context of climate variability and the growth of agribusiness and mining.

 Payments for environmental services (PES) schemes have become a popular policy strategy for assuring the supply of water in Andean countries.
 They are often supported because they enable low-income communities living in upstream areas to increase their incomes by 'selling' healthy watershed services to downstream users, such as water utilities and industries.
 For example, in Ecuador, water utilities pay campesinos [peasant smallholders] with land near their drinking water sources to not use fertilizer or pesticide, or to leave their land fallow, so as not to pollute rivers.
 Payments for environmental services schemes are based on important assumptions about the behaviour of ecosystems and people, and their interactions.
 For example, it is widely thought that preventing deforestation upstream will protect water flows downstream, and many payments for environmental services schemes are based on this relationship.
 However, this does not apply to all conditions, as sometimes deforestation can increase water flow.